Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 Types of motorcycle vary from the classic to the more modern…

-..and there are hundreds of Pedalos whose drivers are always asking people if they need a taxi.
+The cheapest form of fuel being your own feet, there are hundreds of pedalos whose drivers are always asking people if they need a taxi.

 Many come with a sound system that blast the most popular hits from Reggaeton at full volume, no matter what the hour.

-This driver was waiting at the busy intersection by the Capitol Building and you can well see the Pedalo construction, with two sturdy wheels at the rear and a clever welding job for the seat, front wheel and to hold the roof on, as seen here against the little bumble-bee fibre-glass taxi.
+This driver was waiting at the busy intersection by the Capitol Building and you can well see the Pedalo construction: two sturdy wheels at the rear and a clever welding job for the seat, for the front wheel and to hold the roof on.
+IT made a contrast in ingenuity from the little bumble-bee fibre-glass taxi.